 Just before Christmas, Lily and I dropped some stuff off at our local thrift store and found a pair of toddler skates.
 I can’t remember which of us saw the skates first, but she started hopping with excitement.
-I was surprised, because we’ve only been skating once, a year ago, so I wondered how she even knew what skates were.
+I was surprised, because we’ve only been skating once, and I wondered how she even knew what skates were.
 The skates fit her feet and my budget, so we bought them.

 Our Skating Experience